rlktradewright/tradebuild-platform/Docs/UserGuides/CommandLineUtilities/PlaceOrders/PlaceOrders.md

   orders.
 When filled they increase or decrease the current position for the relevant contract in the group via which the order was placed.

+  You create single orders with the BUY and SELL commands.

 * Bracket orders: these consist of an entry order that is used to increase or decrease the current position for the relevant contract in the group via which the order was placed, together with optional stop-loss and target orders that